bluelamar/tls_dossier/Documents/The Hand Shake.md

 A cipher suite contains an algorithm for each of the following:
 * key exchange : ex: ECDH
 * authentication : ex: RSA
-* data encryption: AES-128
+* data encryption: ex: AES-128
 * message authentication (MAC): ex: SHA1

 ### 3. Pre-master secret
-The client generates a 46-byte random number used in the generation of the symmetric encryption keys and the message authentication code (MAC) keys used to create master secret and session keys
+The client generates a 46-byte random number used in the generation of the Master secret.

 ### 4. Master secret
 The server and client each generate the 48 byte Master Secret based on the Pre-Master Secret.